ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/43_Process Gas and Liquid Handling, Purification, and Storage Equipment/434000 Gas and Liquid Storage.md

 			3. Lateral Deflection ≥ 0.51”
 			4. Angular Deflection ≥ 14°
 			5. Torsional Rotation ≥ 4°
-1. 2.5 Level Indication
+1. Level Indication

    1. Provide ultrasonic level indication similar to existing tank.
+1. Factory Testing
-1. 2.6 Factory Testing*   1.
-Material Testing
+	1. Material Testing
 	1. Perform gel and low temperature impact tests in accordance with ASTM D 1998 on condition samples cut from each polyethylene chemical storage tank.
 	2. Degree of Crosslinking.
 Use Method C of ASTM D 1998- Section11.4 to determine the ortho-xylene insoluble fraction of cross-linked polyethylene gel test.
 Samples shall test at no less than 60 percent.
 2. Tank Testing